-3.1 The resources available to the Commissioner to support expenditure primarily derive from Home Office Police Grant (£58.7m).
-The next most significant funding source is Council Tax (£37.5m).
+- 3.1 The resources available to the Commissioner to support expenditure primarily derive from Home Office Police Grant (£58.7m).
+The next most significant funding source is Council Tax (£39.9m).
 The balance of expenditure is funded from specific grants, reserves and fees and charges.
-The 2017/18 budget is based on actual government grant settlement figures and district notifications of the Council Tax base.
-As such, a high degree of assurance can be provided in respect of the level of certainty for 2017/18 in respect of funding.
-This level of assurance cannot be given to resources beyond 2017/18.
-Whilst Council Tax income forecasts are reasonably assured, there is a high degree of uncertainty with regard to government formula grant funding in future years.
-This means that there are a number of risks and issues that currently make the calculation of revenue funding forecasts challenging beyond the 2017/18 financial year.

-3.2 Each of the key issues with regard to the availability of resources, and the approach taken to managing the associated financial risk, is set out below.
+The 2018/19 budget is based on actual government grant settlement figures and district notifications of the Council Tax base.
+As such, a high degree of assurance can be provided in respect of the level of certainty for 2018/19 in respect of funding.
+This level of assurance cannot be given to resources beyond 2018/19.
+Council Tax income forecasts are reasonably assured, however, there is a greater degree of uncertainty with regard to government formula grant funding in future years.
+Whilst the Government has provided some assurance that it intends to maintain formula grant funding at its current level in 2019/20, beyond this there are risks in relation to outcome of the next spending review, the potential review of the police funding formula and the wider economic impact of Brexit.
+This means that the calculation of revenue funding forecasts beyond the 2019/20 financial year are challenging. - 3.2 Each of the key issues with regard to the availability of resources, and the approach taken to managing the associated financial risk, is set out below.
 It is my opinion that the approach taken, alongside the Commissioner's position with respect to reserves and balances, is both prudent and robust in view of the level of risk.